 - 1. Old Testament usage.
 Only two Hebrew words are used, both related closely: 529 (Deut.
 32:20), emuwn, from 539, "established, i.e., trusty"; 520 (Habakkuk 2:4), feminine of 529, "firmness, security, fidelity."
 This word is translated in other places as "office, faithfulness, truth, steady," and related words.
 It means "firmness, faithfulness, truth, honesty, lasting, continuing, and certain."
 The word is generally used to describe someone in a fixed position (as in Exodus 17:12), showing how faith never is diverted from its object. - 2.
 New Testament usage.
 In all but six instances of its 245 occurrences in the King James Version, faith is translated from 4102, pistis, from 3982, "persuasion, i.e. credence, moral conviction, especially reliance upon Christ for salvation, and constancy in such a profession."
 Pistis in general means the conviction of truth in any thing or belief, and a conviction respecting man's relationship to God and divine things, with the idea of holy fervor and trust born out of faith. - 3.
-Faith relates to all of the convictions of the saints (I Timothy 1:2). - 4.
+Faith relates to all of the convictions of the saints (Galations 5:22-23). - 4.
 Our very existence day by day is sustained by the Father, and relates directly to faith (Matthew 6:25-34).
 God pleads that we have our eyes focused on the Kingdom of God and doing what is right, not on the accumulation of things in this world.
 He will provide for our needs (I Timothy 6:6-11; Hebrews 13:5), but the scribes and Pharisees wanted wealth and worship from others (Matthew 23:5-7, 14-17). - 5.
 The belief that Christ could indeed heal them allowed Him to heal many (Mark 5:25-34; 10:51-52).

-- 6. With this absolute belief that God will carry out one's requests, nothing is impossible, even the moving of mountains (Matthew 17:20). - VII.
+- 6. With this absolute belief that God will carry out one's requests, nothing is impossible, even the moving of mountains (Matthew 17:20). - 7.
+The faith of the patriarchs and prophets should be a wonderful example for us to emulate and move forward in life with confidence (Hebrews 11:1 and all of Hebrews 11).
+"Now faith is the substance of things hoped for, the evidence of things not seen." - VII.
 It is judgement, mercy, and faith that are the most important aspects of the law of God, for they always stand behind and within the very purpose for which the law exists.
 These concepts are intrinsic in our fulfilling the law just as Jesus Christ fulfilled the law (Matthew.
 5:17-19), who had a complete understanding and application of judgement, mercy, and faith.
-We have that law within us as well, and likewise should exercise these "weightier matters of the law" by allowing the Spirit of God within us to express judgement, mercy, and faith while we observe the commandments.
+We have that law within us as well, and likewise should exercise these "weightier matters of the law" by allowing the spirit of God within us to express judgement, mercy, and faith while we observe the commandments.